nutterb/lazyWeave/cran-comments.md

 employment.
 The maintainer e-mail in this submission is delivered through my new employer.

+There was a note about possible misspellings in the DESCRIPTION.
+The words in question are package names and I have verified that the spelling is correct.

 There were no other NOTES, WARNINGS, or ERRORS observed.

 ## Downstream dependencies